 Thus, Matter will deploy a combination of Thread and Wi-Fi for its communication mesh.

 While Zigbee and Z-Wave have certainly cemented themselves in the industry over the past decade, they may be soon overtaken by Matter.

-Unlike Zigbee and Z-Wave, Matter uses both low and high frequency communications (via Thread and Wi-Fi).
-We’ve heard through the proverbial grapevine that CSA is trying to implement blockchain technology to make the communication mesh more secure as well!
+Unlike Zigbee and Z-Wave, Matter uses both low and high-frequency communications (via Thread and Wi-Fi).

 Zigbee and Z-Wave are both radio protocols that use separate bandwidths and power ratings.
 Zigbee is more common because of its higher frequencies and better data transfer speeds, but Z-Wave offers better range and (arguably) reliability.

 Bridges will be used to relay communications between existing Zigbee and Z-Wave smart home networks, making them more like peripheral devices.
 While the details are to be worked out, there is a wide range of possibilities in which you get to keep your current setup and still use Matter devices.